rafael-santiago/dev-enigma/README.md

 ```

 I think that use Humans as space monkeys to test any kind of code is bad, harmful and shameful.
 Due to it, some
-tests are executed over the generated module in some point during the build process, then I find that you should
+tests are executed over the generated module at some point during the build process, then I find that you should
 consider the **Figure 2**.
-Yes, your "build user" must be allowed to load/unload ``LKMs``.
-Before building this
-module watch for your permissions.

 **Figure 2**: "Vandalism: as beautiful as stone in a ``Mainframe's`` face"...

+![disaster-girl-remarks](https://github.com/rafael-santiago/dev-enigma/blob/master/etc/disaster-girl-build-remarks.jpg)

 For the sake of your uptime...

-![disaster-girl-remarks](https://github.com/rafael-santiago/dev-enigma/blob/master/etc/disaster-girl-build-remarks.jpg)
+No!

+Yes, your "build user" must be allowed to load/unload ``LKMs``.
+Before building this module watch for your permissions!

 After the build process you will get the module ``enigma.ko``.
 Now you should load it into your kernel in order
 to get some fun.
 When inserted, this module automatically creates a char device named as ``/dev/enigma`` onto your box: